Matthew Weir

 Can J Kidney Health Dis · 2024

-This study conducted an environmental scan of adult kidney transplant programs across Canada to understand how they manage patients whose kidney transplants are failing.
-Researchers found significant variations and gaps in care, particularly regarding psychological support, structured preparation for returning to dialysis, and multidisciplinary care.
-The findings highlight a lack of standardized protocols and a need for evidence-based guidelines to improve outcomes for this complex patient group.
+An environmental scan of Canadian adult kidney transplant programs was conducted to evaluate how they manage patients experiencing transplant graft failure.
+The study revealed significant gaps and inconsistencies in care across the country, particularly regarding structured preparation for returning to dialysis, multidisciplinary care, and psychological support.
+These findings highlight key areas for quality improvement and underscore the need for standardized clinical guidelines to manage this complex patient population.

 Vascular calcification in chronic kidney disease associated with pathogenic variants in ABCC6.